1969 Liberal Party of Australia leadership spill

 The Liberal Party of Australia held a leadership spill on 7 November 1969, following the party's poor performance at the federal election on 25 October.
 Prime Minister John Gorton was re-elected as the party's leader, defeating challengers William McMahon and David Fairbairn.

+This is the only time that a prime minister had been challenged for the party leadership directly following on from an election.

 Background

 The Liberal–Country coalition lost a combined 16 seats at the 1969 federal election, and the Labor Party (under Gough Whitlam) won the two-party-preferred vote.
 On 2 November, National Development Minister David Fairbairn announced his intention to challenge Gorton for the leadership of the Liberal Party.
 He was joined the following day by Treasurer William McMahon, who had been deputy leader since 1966.
 Deputy Prime Minister John McEwen, the leader of the Country Party, announced that his party was willing to work with any of the three candidates; this lifted the veto he had applied to McMahon at the previous leadership ballot in January 1968.